microsoft/microsoft-ui-xaml-specs/active/WebView2/WebView2_spec.md

 ```

 ## Alternative Instantiation Options::
-You can also create a WebView with NavigateToString
+You can also create a WebView with NavigateToString:

 ```
 var myWebView2 = new WebView2();